California BanCorp (NASDAQ:CALB) Short Interest Update

-California BanCorp (NASDAQ:CALB – Get Rating) saw a large decline in short interest in February.
-As of February 15th, there was short interest totalling 2,400 shares, a decline of 40.0% from the January 31st total of 4,000 shares.
-Approximately 0.0% of the shares of the stock are sold short.
-Based on an average daily volume of 8,200 shares, the short-interest ratio is currently 0.3 days.
+California BanCorp (NASDAQ:CALB – Get Rating) was the recipient of a significant growth in short interest during the month of February.
+As of February 28th, there was short interest totalling 4,900 shares, a growth of 104.2% from the February 13th total of 2,400 shares.
+Currently, 0.1% of the company’s stock are sold short.
+Based on an average daily trading volume, of 8,700 shares, the days-to-cover ratio is currently 0.6 days.

-California BanCorp (NASDAQ:CALB – Get Rating) last announced its earnings results on Thursday, January 27th.
-The company reported $0.38 earnings per share for the quarter.
-California BanCorp had a net margin of 20.42% and a return on equity of 9.32%.
-The firm had revenue of $14.96 million during the quarter.
+California BanCorp (NASDAQ:CALB – Get Rating) last issued its quarterly earnings results on Thursday, January 27th.
+The company reported $0.38 earnings per share (EPS) for the quarter.
+The company had revenue of $14.96 million for the quarter.
+California BanCorp had a return on equity of 9.32% and a net margin of 20.42%.

 California BanCorp is a holding company, which engages in the provision of banking and financial solutions.
 It offers deposits, lending, cash management, international banking as well as real estate mortgage, real estate construction, commercial, and installment loans.
 The company was founded on March 31, 2017 and is headquartered in Oakland, CA.